RV Accident Attorneys & Lawsuits

 - Rollover tendency.
 Like any tall, narrow vehicle, RVs are much more likely to roll or tip over.
 Class A are especially susceptible to rollover due to their wheelbase when negotiating a curve or swerving to avoid an object on the road.

 If you or a family member has been injured in an accident involving an RV or motor home, there may be extensive damage to both your property and person.
-These accidents can be extremely damaging due to the large size of the vehicle at fault.
+These catastrophic crashes can be extremely damaging due to the large size of the vehicle at fault.
 Do not rely on insurance companies to fairly pay you for your losses.
 At Rosenfeld Injury Lawyers, our RV accident lawyers we will negotiate with the insurance companies for you and are prepared to go to trial if necessary.
 Contact us today for a free consultation to discuss your RV accident and your options for recovery.

 For further information about RV accidents: